norvig/paip-lisp/docs/chapter3.md

 There is also another special form, `typecase`, which compares the type of an expression against several possibilities and, like `case`, chooses the first clause that matches.
 In addition, the special forms `ecase` and `etypecase` are just like `case` and `typecase` except that they signal an error if there is no match.

-You can think of the `e` as standing for either “exhaustive” or “error.”
+You can think of the `e` as standing for either "exhaustive" or "error."
 The forms `ccase` and `ctypecase` also signal errors, but they can be continuable errors (as opposed to fatal errors): the user is offered the chance to change the expression to something that satisfies one of the matches.
 Here are some examples of case forms and their `cond` equivalents:

 | []() | |